ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The following generic Connection Properties are read-only, i.e. they cannot be changed by an application.

-#### Maximum Message Size Concurrent with Connection Establishment {#size-safelyreplayable}

-Name:
-: zeroRttMsgMaxLen

-Type:
-: Integer (non-negative)

-This property represents the maximum Message size that can be sent before or during Connection establishment, see also {{msg-safelyreplayable}}.
-It is specified as the number of bytes.

 #### Maximum Message Size Before Fragmentation or Segmentation {#conn-max-msg-notfrag}

 Name: